Physical Education and health Course Offerings

 Term: Semester | Level: High School Credit (HS)

-This course is designed to give students the opportunity to explore, learn and participate in a variety of healthy physical activities aligned with the California Content Standards for Physical Education.
-Students will be empowered to make choices, meet challenges and develop positive behaviors in fitness, wellness and movement activity for a lifetime.
+This is the first course offered in a sequence designed to give students the opportunity to explore, learn, and participate in a variety of healthy physical activities aligned with the California Content Standards for Physical Education, fulfilling the state's high school graduation requirements in Physical Education.
+Students will be empowered to make choices, meet challenges, and develop positive behaviors in fitness, wellness, and movement activity for a lifetime.
 Emphasis is placed on students analyzing skills for effective movement.
-Units of instruction could include: fitness, weight training, individual/dual activities, team activities/sports, gymnastics/tumbling, and aquatics.
+The course will address the eight required areas of Physical Education as mandated by the California Department of Education, including: dynamic health, mechanics of body movement, aquatics, individual sports, gymnastics, team sports, dance, and combative.

 Prerequisite: None